“What are you talking about?” I replied.

 The only thing you get to take with you is what you gave away

-On our Coldwater Road farm, Mom followed Inez’s methods.
+On our Coldwater Road farm in Michigan, Mom followed Grandma Inez’s methods.
 Dad bought her a 21-quart cold packer, just like the one her parents used.
 Often in summer, Dad would hit the fields just past dawn and pick what looked ready.
 It cleared his mind to be in the cool morning air alone with just the sound of nature, a stark contrast to the loud, hot atmosphere of the General Motors plant where he worked for nearly 17 years.
 Often, my mother would open the door to find a bushel of green beans or rhubarb or corn, patiently waiting.
 Most days, she’d have it canned by the time he got back home.

 The quantity she produced each year was nothing short of dazzling:

 40 quarts of pears